Skylights & Rooflights

 What is a skylight?

-Today, a skylight refers commonly to products which are installed on traditional pitched roofs, as well as larger bespoke glazed units designed to be fitted on flat roofs and terraces, such as glass box extensions.
+Today, skylights refer commonly to products which are installed on traditional pitched roofs, as well as larger bespoke glazed units designed to be fitted on flat roofs and terraces, such as glass box extensions.
 The skylights installed onto flat roofs are very different to those fitted onto pitched roofs.
 They are capable of being fitted with electric motors for opening to offer much needed ventilation to interiors as well as roof access in some instances.

 Example types of skylight